Brazil Offshore Injury Attorneys

 Information About Brazil’s Offshore Oil Production

-Why hire a Jones Act lawyer from our firm?
+Why Hire a Jones Act Lawyer from Our Maritime Law Firm?

 A serious injury offshore is more complex because of its location and the jurisdiction of maritime law.
 A serious offshore injury in Brazil or other foreign waters adds additional legal complexity to a Jones Act or maritime law claim.
 Because of the complexity of these cases, an injured offshore worker should consult an attorney who is knowledgeable about handling injury claims in foreign waters.
 If you are an American platform worker who is recovering from a serious injury while working for a U.S.-based company in Brazil, contact attorneys who are truly prepared to handle the complexity of a foreign waters injury accident claim.
 At Arnold & Itkin, we are experienced trial lawyers and skilled negotiators ready to help injured overseas rig workers.
 We have stood up to some of the world’s largest oil companies on behalf of injured rig workers and achieved success for our clients.
 Contact us today for a free consultation by calling (888) 493-1629 or by using our online contact form.